Petra Kvitová: 2022: Early struggles, out of top 30 and resurgence

 During the North American summer stretch, an unseeded Kvitová exited the Canadian Open at the first hurdle, her earliest defeat here since 2010, in the hands of Alison Riske-Amritraj.
-The following week in Cincinnati, however, her form improved as she exacted revenge against the likes of Teichmann, Cirstea and fifth seed Jabeur to reach the last eight, the latter win made 2022 the first season since 2019 where she recorded multiple wins over an opponent ranked inside the top 10.
-In her fourth quarterfinal showing here, also her fourth of 2022, Kvitová defeated Ajla Tomljanović on their debut encounter.
+The following week in Cincinnati, however, her form improved as she exacted revenge against the likes of Teichmann, Cirstea and fifth seed Jabeur to reach the last eight.
+In her fourth quarterfinal showing here, also her fourth overall in 2022, Kvitová defeated Ajla Tomljanović on their debut encounter.
 In the semifinals, she defeated former champion Madison Keys, in their ninth meeting in total and a rematch of their opening-round clash here last year, to move to her 40th career final and her first in North America since New Haven seven years ago.
 In the final, she was swept aside by qualifier Caroline Garcia in straight sets, in what was their ninth overall meeting, and a rematch of their second-round encounter here seven years ago.
-The runner-up finish was the 11th of Kvitová's career and she has now lost her last three finals at the 1000-level in succession.
+The runner-up finish was the 11th of Kvitová's career and she has now lost her last three WTA 1000 finals in succession.

 At the US Open, 21st seed Kvitová scored her first win over a top 10 player at the Grand Slams in five years when she saved match points to beat ninth seed Garbiñe Muguruza in the third round – a rematch of their last 16 meeting here in 2017 which was also the aforementioned Kvitová win over a top 10 player at this level.
-The victory earned herself the 600th win of her career across all levels besides placing her in her first second week appearance at the Grand Slams in two years.
+The victory earned herself the 600th win of her career across all levels, besides placing her in her first second week appearance at the Grand Slams in two years.
 In the next round, however, she lost to Jessica Pegula in straight sets.
-It meant that for the first time since 2009, Kvitová did not reach a quarterfinal at the Grand Slams in two consecutive years.Nevertheless, owing to her strong results in past two months, Kvitová saw her ranking return to the top 20 for the first time since January this year.
+It meant that for the first time since 2009, Kvitová did not reach a quarterfinal at the Grand Slams in two consecutive years.
+Nevertheless, owing to her strong results over the past three months, Kvitová saw her ranking return to the top 20 for the first time since January this year.